 - Why is scent so powerful?

-- What is the fastest human sense?
+- What is the strongest of the 5 senses?

 - What is the least important sense?